paketo-buildpacks/paketo-website/content/docs/howto/ruby.md

 also compatible with the Paketo Full Builder.*

 ## Override the Detected Ruby Version
-The Paketo Ruby buildpack will attempt to automatically detect the correct version of Ruby to install based on the default version in the [`buildpack.toml`][bp/toml] file.
+The Paketo Ruby Buildpack will attempt to automatically detect the correct version of Ruby to install based on the default version in the [`buildpack.toml`][bp/toml] file.
 It is possible to override this version by setting the `BP_MRI_VERSION` environment variable at build time, or via a